elisa-laviolette/archeosync/README.md

   - For string fields: increments alphabetically (a → b, A → B, z → aa, Z → AA)
   - Case is preserved (uppercase stays uppercase, lowercase stays lowercase)
   - For complex strings: appends "1" as fallback
+- **Background image**: Selected raster layer ID or empty string for "No image"

 ### Configuration Options